mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 Where `<criteria>` is one of the following values.

-* `LEAST_GLOBAL_CONNECTIONS`, the slave with least connections from MaxScale
+* `LEAST_GLOBAL_CONNECTIONS`, the slave with least connections from MariaDB MaxScale
 * `LEAST_ROUTER_CONNECTIONS`, the slave with least connections from this service
 * `LEAST_BEHIND_MASTER`, the slave with smallest replication lag
 * `LEAST_CURRENT_OPERATIONS` (default), the slave with least active operations

-The `LEAST_GLOBAL_CONNECTIONS` and `LEAST_ROUTER_CONNECTIONS` use the connections from MaxScale to the server, not the amount of connections reported by the server itself.
+The `LEAST_GLOBAL_CONNECTIONS` and `LEAST_ROUTER_CONNECTIONS` use the connections from MariaDB MaxScale to the server, not the amount of connections reported by the server itself.

+`LEAST_BEHIND_MASTER` does not take server weights into account when choosing a server.

 ### `max_sescmd_history`